KelvinNath/patchPoint/README.md

 - **`/issues`** - Issues listing page with "New Issue" button navigation
 - **`/issues/new`** - New issue creation form with:
   - TextField for issue title
-  - TextArea for issue description
+  - EasyMDE markdown editor for rich text description
   - Button for form submission
+  - Client-side rendering to prevent SSR issues
   - Responsive layout with Tailwind CSS spacing

 ## 🎨 Theme Configuration